 Virtual learning strategies strengthen not just the consideration of expanding class offerings but also its implementation.
 Blended learning with a broader curriculum appeals to a more diverse student body that pursues nuanced learning aspirations.
 Through increased class choices, students affirm not just what they want to learn–but they decide who they want to be.
 Beyond expanding the core, unique class offerings or learning opportunities can extend to select or in-need students who pursue custom learning outcomes like advanced study or tutoring.

 Beyond the curriculum, thinking about students as individuals reframes a school’s nuclear responsibility.
-A 2021 article from EdTech Magazine suggests that while virtual learning affords flexibility, it also transitions physical schools away from systems of normative operations.
+A 2021 article from EdTech Magazine suggests that while virtual learning affords flexibility, it also transitions physical schools away from systems of normative operations and reinvents things such as student teacher conferencing.
 In addition to courses, student-centric design includes how schools are run with guidelines and procedures to facilitate learning.

 With that in mind, rethinking education about uniqueness becomes more about unlocking individual success than administrative efficiency.
 That’s less about “the fourth-grade class” and more about “the fourth grader.”
 This school of thought questions if what’s best for the school is always best for its students.